12 Painless Ways to Save Money on a Tight Budget

 With these living on a tight budget tips, across every income level, there are ways to save money.

-Personally, my biggest money regret is not saving a set percentage of my income like is discussed in the Cents Plan Formula.
+Personally, my biggest money regret is not saving a set percentage of my income as is discussed in the Cents Plan Formula.
 The simple reason is I have nothing to show for all of that money wasted.
 Yes, I took some big trips and made memories, but those cost a fraction of everything I spent.
 Money mistake learned.

 You can learn how to save money when you are broke and how to save money on a low income.